desihub/desidatamodel/doc/DESI_ROOT/survey/fiberassign/SURVEY/TILEXX/TILEID-tiles.rst

-RA            float64 deg   Barycentric Right Ascension in ICRS DEC           float64 deg   Barycentric declination in ICRS OBSCONDITIONS int32         Bitmask of allowed observing conditions IN_DESI       int16         label for field   5 PROGRAM       char[6]       DESI program type - BRIGHT, DARK, BACKUP, OTHER
+RA            float64 deg   Barycentric Right Ascension in ICRS DEC           float64 deg   Barycentric declination in ICRS OBSCONDITIONS int32         Bitmask of allowed observing conditions IN_DESI       int16         Used by fiberassign to make a tile in the DESI footprint; always set to 1 PROGRAM       char[6]       DESI program type - BRIGHT, DARK, BACKUP, OTHER
 ============= ======= ===== ===============================================